 Choosing the Right Frames

 Glasses say so much about your personality and personal style.
-At Prairie Eye and Lasik Center, we are happy to work with you in selecting frames that complement your features.
-Our experienced optometry professionals work closely with you to select the proper frames to fit your budget as well as your cosmetic, lifestyle, and vision needs.
+At Prairie Eye and LASIK Center, we are happy to work with you to select frames that complement your features.
+Our experienced optometry professionals work closely with you to select the proper frames that fit your budget as well as your cosmetic, lifestyle, and vision needs.
 While working with our experienced staff enables you to select the appropriate frames, we invite you to learn more about which frame styles complement various face shapes.

 A square face is often characterized by a strong jawline, a broad forehead, and a wide chin and cheekbones.
 The width and length of the face are close to being equal.
-Frames should be selected to make the face look longer and to soften the square angles of the face.
-Choose frames that are slightly curved (like an oval shape) and that have more horizontal than vertical real estate.
+Frames should be selected to make the face look longer and to soften its square angles.
+Those with a square face may choose frames that are slightly curved (like an oval shape) and that have more horizontal than vertical real estate.

 The oval face is identifiable by its balanced proportions.
 The forehead is slightly wider than the chin and cheekbones are high.
 Frames should complement the natural proportions of the oval.
 Choose frames that are wide or wider than the broadest part of the face and that follow your brow line.
 Often, diamond or rectangular shapes work best for oval shapes.

 A round or full face is characterized by having the same width and length.
 For round faces, frames that add length to the face often work best.
-Frames that lengthen the face are typically angular, narrow and are wider than they are deep.
-It is best to avoid round style frames as these will exaggerate the roundness and curves of the face.
+Frames that lengthen the face are typically angular, narrow, and wider than they are deep.
+It is best to avoid round-style frames as these will exaggerate the roundness and curves of the face.

 Heart-Shaped Face (or Base-up Triangle)

 A heart-shaped face looks like a heart or a triangle with the point facing down.
-The forehead is very wide and cheekbones are high while the face narrows towards the chin.
+The forehead is very wide and the cheekbones are high while the face narrows towards the chin.
 Counterbalance the narrow chin by choosing frames that are wider at the bottom.
-Generally, light colored and rimless frames work best, although aviator, butterfly and low-triangle styles also work well.
+Generally, light-colored and rimless frames work best, although aviator, butterfly, and low-triangle styles also work well.